Religion in Azerbaijan

-The majority religion in Azerbaijan is Islam, though Azerbaijan is the most secular country in the Muslim world.
-Estimates include 96.9% (CIA, 2010) and 99.2% (Pew Research Center, 2006) of the population identifying as Muslim.
-Most are adherents of Shia Islam (55-65%), with a minority (35-45%) being Sunni, differences traditionally have not been defined sharply.
+Islam is the majority religion in Azerbaijan.
+Estimates include 97.3% in 2020 by The World Factbook and 99.2% in the 2006 Demographic and Health Survey according to Pew Research Center of the population identifying as Muslim.
+A majority of them belong to the Shia branch (55-75% of muslims), while a significant minority (25%-45%) are Sunni.
+Traditionally, the differences between these two branches of Islam have not been sharply defined in Azerbaijan.

-Most Shi'a are adherents of orthodox Ithna Ashari school of Shi'a Islam, while Sunnis are of Salafi or Ash'arite persuasions following the Shafi'i school.
-Following many decades of Soviet atheist policy, religious affiliation is nominal in Azerbaijan and Muslim identity tends to be based more on culture and ethnicity than religion.
-Traditionally villages around Baku and Lenkoran region are considered stronghold of Shi'ism.
-In some northern regions, populated by Dagestani (Lezgian) people, Sunni Islam is dominant.
+Most Shia Muslims in the country follow the Ja'fari school of Shia Islam, while Sunni Muslims typically adhere to either the Hanafi or Shafi'i school.
+Due to many decades of Soviet atheist policy, Muslim religious affiliation in Azerbaijan is largely cultural and ethnic rather than religious.
+Shia Islam is prevalent in the western, central, and southern regions of the country.
+Traditionally, villages around Baku and the Lankaran region are considered Shia strongholds.
+In contrast, Sunni Islam is dominant in the northern regions.

-The rest of the population adheres to other faiths or are non-religious, although they are not officially represented.
-Other traditional religions or beliefs that are followed by many in the country are the Armenian Apostolic Church (in Nagorno-Karabakh), the Russian Orthodox Church, and various other Christian denominations.
+The rest of the population adheres to other faiths or nothing at all; they are not officially represented.
+Other religious traditions that are followed by many in the country are the Russian Orthodox Church, and various other Christian denominations.

-Like all other post-Soviet states formerly ruled by the Soviet Union, Azerbaijan is a secular state; article 48 of its Constitution ensures the freedom of religion.
-A 1996 law states that foreigners have freedom of conscience, but are denied the right to "carry out religious propaganda", i.e., to preach, under the threat of fines or deportation.
-According to paragraphs 1–3 of Article 18 of the Constitution the religion acts separately from the government, each religion is equal before the law and the propaganda of religions, abating human personality and contradicting to the principles of humanism is prohibited.
+Like all other post-Soviet states formerly ruled by the Soviet Union, Azerbaijan is a secular state; Article 48 of its Constitution ensures the freedom of religion.
+A 1996 law states that foreigners have freedom of conscience but are denied the right to "carry out religious propaganda" (i.e., to proselytize) under the threat of fines or deportation.
+According to paragraphs 1-3 of Article 18 of the Constitution, religion acts separately from the government; each religion is equal before the law; and the propaganda of religions, abatement of human personality, and contradictions to the principles of humanism are prohibited.